 How to Spot Tires Made in the USA

 Luckily, identifying whether a tire is made in the USA or not is relatively easy to spot – designating the place of manufacturing on the tire itself is required!
 You can identify where a tire is manufactured by looking at the DOT (Department of Transportation) code on the side of the tire.
 After the letters “DOT”, you’ll see the Tire Identification Number (TIN), which has a few components in it (see the graphic).
 The first ID number after the letters “DOT” identifies the manufacturing plant that the tire came from.
-We’ve listed those IDs for the American facilities of various tire manufacturers above, so you know how to spot American made tires!
-If you want to look up any other plant codes, Tire Safety Group has a comprehensive list with all codes listed, so you can check that out.
+We’ve listed those IDs for the American facilities of various tire manufacturers above, so you know how to spot USA-made tires!
+If you want to look up any other plant codes, Tire Business has a comprehensive list with all codes listed, so you can check that out.
 The rest of the DOT string identifies tire size, manufacturer, and production date.

 Materials